ChorusOne/opus-pool-sdk/book/docs/interfaces/StakeTransactionData.md

 # Interface: StakeTransactionData

-A transaction for staking ETH
+A transaction for staking ETH.

 ## Properties